Hey, we're Apify. You can build, deploy, share, and monitor any data extraction tools on the Apify platform. Check us out.

 You can now view and download the extracted data by clicking on the export results button.
 Before you do that, you can see what data the crawler has extracted in the Overview or All fields tab.
 All fields will show you things like metadata and screenshot URLs.
 If you only want URLs and text, choose Overview.

 You can view and download the articles you've extracted in multiple formats.
-I'll go with CSV.
+I've gone with CSV in the example below.

 How to extract text from PDFs